Time of Use Pricing and Thermal Energy Storage

-As an increasing number of electrical utility providers around the country pilot variable rate systems designed to lower peak loads and associated pricing, California will soon be taking on the biggest test yet by putting over 20 million consumers on time-of-use (TOU) rates.
+An increasing number of electrical utility providers around the country are adopting variable rate systems designed to lower peak loads and associated pricing.

 A typical electrical utility rate is made up of a monthly fixed service charge and a per-kWh rate for the electricity a customer uses, regardless of when that kWh is used.
 Increasingly, state utility commissions and PUD’s are working toward TOU rates, which charge more for electricity when it costs more to deliver due to supply and demand.
 If customers shift their usage to the lower cost times, they can lower their bills and utilities can see lower on-peak demand.